The winter market on the square outside Vienna’s giant Ferris wheel is sort of a Christmas market. And sort of a New Year market. And sort of neither.

 If you imagine a Christmas market and take away most things but the food and drink stalls, then throw in music and dodgems, you’ve pretty much got the Wintermarkt am Riesenradplatz.

-The square in front of Vienna’s famous Ferris wheel welcomes you to the huge Prater funfair with a ring of restaurants, shops, and entertainments.
+The square in front of Vienna’s famous ferris wheel welcomes you to the huge Prater funfair with a ring of restaurants, shops, and entertainments.
 In late November, December, and early January, the space fills with stalls and bar tables, with pop and soft rock piped in over the loudspeakers.

 The location also means plenty else to do once you’ve eaten your Bratwurst or toasted the season with a mug or glass of the good stuff.

 For example, Madame Tussauds lives on the same square.
-Some Prater rides and attractions also remain open through winter.
-Not to mention the giant Ferris wheel itself, which looks wonderful at night.
+Some Prater rides and attractions also remain open through winter when the weather allows.

 (I imagine the views across a wintry landscape, market, and Prater at night from the top of the Ferris wheel make for some excellent photos.)